 Liquidity also means that you can sell your position quickly if it turns against you.
 Low volume means there aren't many buyers and sellers in market.
 This can translate into difficulty exiting a position, exacerbating a bad trade.
 Volume is key to MANY aspects of trading!

-I sincerely hope we answered your questions of what does volume mean in stocks and that you'll take a look at some volume studies and add it to your trading analysis routines.
+I sincerely hope we answered your questions of what does volume mean in stocks.
+Feel free to look at some volume studies such as on balance volume and add it to your trading analysis routines.
 Happy trading!